 Back to All Events

-Complexity, Story, and Sense-Making in Uncertain Times - Event
+Complexity, Story, and Sense-Making in Uncertain Times

-We are thrilled to welcome Dave Snowden, one of the world’s most respected voices on complexity and sense-making, whose Cynefin Framework has reshaped how organisations approach uncertainty.
+Dave Snowden, one of the most respected voices on complexity and sense-making, whose Cynefin Framework has reshaped how organisations approach uncertainty.
+He will set the scene and present us with some of his core thinking.

 This event is for anyone working at the interface of practice, policy, or culture change who senses that our current ways of thinking are not enough.